- Practice Areas

-Slip and fall lawyers will often explain in the early going that these cases are not easy to handle.
+Atlanta Slip and fall attorneys will often explain in the early going that these cases are not easy to handle.
 There are dozens of different ways that falls can happen.

 Georgia law is based on the idea that if the property owner invites you onto his property, it should be safe.
 If there is a hazard on the property and you get hurt because of it, the question is whether the landlord knew about the hazard.
 Static defect cases are for injuries resulting from something permanent on the property like uneven pavement, a hidden dropoff in a parking lot, poor lighting.
 In static defect slip and fall cases, the property owner usually already knew about the problem and so the issue is whether the defect caused the fall and whether the shopper could have avoided the trouble.